ifrahMalik/DatabaseSystemsFinalProject-QueryingTool/README.md

-The database contains information pertaining to the number of fuel vehicles, electric vehicles, community profile data, and amount of emissions from fuel based passenger vehicles.
+This project was created for the Sustainable Jersey Staff.
+The database contains information pertaining to the number of fuel vehicles, electric vehicles, community profile data, and amount of emissions from fuel-based passenger vehicles.
+The User-Interface makes it easier to get information for research purposes by providing options to run popular queries.

 Run the following command to create the database and populate the tables: